World Ocean Day

 If you want to explore other environmentally friendly nonprofits and fun facts, check out our article on World Environment Day that takes place every year on June 5th.

-If you are going to donate, make your dollars go further with donation-matching through Spiral, a new ethical banking¹ service that enables customers to effortlessly support the causes they care about while earning rewards and bonuses for actions that are good for humanity and the planet.
+If you are going to donate, make your dollars go further with donation-matching through Spiral, a new ethical banking¹ service that enables customers to effortlessly support the causes they care about.

 Spiral even offers donation-matching of up to $150 per year for donations via the Spiral app².
 You can use the Spiral banking app to conveniently donate to 1 million+ charities³.